quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints use Destination Connection ID Sequence Number field in these frames to identify which path state is going to be changed.
 Notice that both frames can be sent via a different path and therefore might arrive in different orders.
-[TODO: solve this issue!]
+The PATH_AVAILABLE and PATH_STANDBY frames share a common sequence number space to detect and ignore outdated information.

 ## Path Close